winlaic/ZipVoice/README.md

 ## Discussion & Communication

-You can directly discuss on [Github Issues]().
+You can directly discuss on [Github Issues](https://github.com/k2-fsa/ZipVoice/issues).

-You can also scan the QR code to join our wechat group and follow our wechat official account.
+You can also scan the QR code to join our wechat group or follow our wechat official account.

 | Wechat Group | Wechat Official Account |
 | ------------ | ----------------------- |